For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Earnings of Uber drivers

 With Uber, your income is based on how much you work.
 At times when demand is higher than usual, you'll earn more.
-Uber takes a 25% service fee from your fare and you can expect to pay around 20% of your earnings to go towards fuel on top of that.
+However, you can expect to pay around 20% of your earnings to go towards fuel.

 Rates will differ from city to city, so it's worth contacting Uber for an accurate idea of how much you can earn in your part of the country.

-However, it's worth noting that in March 2021, Uber introduced a pledge to pay all drivers at least the National Living Wage.
-This means that if your earnings after deductions (including vehicle expenses and other charges, like the Congestion Charge) are lower than National Living Wage (£9.50/hour in the 2022/23 tax year), Uber will top it up to this rate.
+It's worth noting that in March 2021, Uber introduced a pledge to pay all drivers at least the National Living Wage.
+This means that if your earnings after deductions (including vehicle expenses and other charges, like the Congestion Charge) are lower than the National Living Wage (£11.44/hour in the 2024/25 tax year), Uber will top it up to this rate.

 Despite Uber now recognising its drivers as 'workers', they're still regarded as self-employed for tax purposes.
 So, as an Uber driver, you'd have to set aside your own 20% income tax and declare it in a self-assessment tax return in April each year.